 Here’s a quick overview of workshops taking place in Berlin and Freiburg in the upcoming weeks:

 Haven’t had enough?
-Check out our full list of Smashing workshops — you won’t be disappointed!
+Check out our full list of Smashing workshops47 — you won’t be disappointed!
 You can also subscribe to the Events List48 to stay updated and find out where the next workshops may take place.
 Who knows, there may be one in your neighbourhood soon! (vf)